dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“The magic is only in what books say, how they stitched the patches of the universe together into one garment for us.” - Ray Bradbury
+“It was in Durmond that I made the wonderful discovery of interlibrary loan, the greatest invention since the light bulb. - Kathryn Lasky
 </i>
 </blockquote>